 I want to share 5 salad recipes you need to make for parties, family reunions, neighborhood get-togethers, or for your own meals at home today.
 I think we are all trying to eat healthier and exercise more.
 I’m still working on both of those.
 Here’s the deal, I am going to break it out for many more salads as well.
 For instance, the greens, the add-ons, and the dressings.
 I must confess, I love salad dressing, but I also know that’s where a lot of the calories are, but that’s how I roll.

 When I was growing up, sometimes we had just lettuce with a little mayonnaise on it.
 If our garden was in season we had tomatoes, carrots or radishes to add to our salads.
 Well, we’ve come a long way baby with salads.
 I have to laugh, things have changed.
 It’s a good thing, right?
 I’m going to share some sections below so we can all use our imagination and maybe eat more vegetables, fruits, nuts, etc.

 My cute grandson plays volleyball at a college in California and he explained to me the difference between eating vegetables and fruits.
-The whole team has a nutritionist teaching them how to eat, what to eat, what not to eat and how to cook it.
-He said, “grandma you need to eat more vegetables, a few fruits, but remember fruits are like dessert if eaten in excess.”
+The whole team has a nutritionist teaching them how to eat, what to eat, what not to eat, and how to cook it.
+He said, “Grandma you need to eat more vegetables, and few fruits, but remember fruits are like dessert if eaten in excess.”